 If you are looking to ensure that period home extensions are in-keeping with your original house, you need to make sure that all materials chosen match those used originally.
 For a period house build in brick, you need to choose handmade bricks – there are many suppliers of handmade bricks and good matches can be found for the originals.
-A manufacturer of many different colours and textures of handmade bricks - the most budget friendly bricks are often made in Turkey, Poland or Holland in colours and finishes to match pre war Imperial sized bricks and then imported in bullk by a brick retailer.
-A specialist brick matcher may be available to visit your house and bring samples to help you find that perfect match if your project is large enough.
+There are many different manufacturers and importers of handmade bricks - the most budget friendly bricks are often made in Turkey, Poland or Holland in colours and finishes to match pre war Imperial sized bricks and then imported in bullk by a brick retailer.
+A specialist brick matcher would be willing to visit your house and bring samples to help you find that perfect match if your project is large enough.

 The proportions of your new rooms should emulate those of your existing house if at all possible.
 So ideally, ceiling heights, door and window sizes and styles should be identical throughout so that the transition from old to new appears seamless.

 Handmade reclaimed clay or slate roof tiles, the most common tiles used on Victorian houses, would need to be sourced if you are extending the roof.
 The best source for these would be local reclamation yards as materials used tend to be regional and local yards are likely to have materials reclaimed locally.

 Similarly the interior should match that of the original parts of your house.
 This means that plaster coving, skirting, architrave, picture rail, dado rail, floorboards, windowsills and style of decor etc should be a close match for what is used elsewhere in your home.
 A common mistake is for people living in a Tudor house with lime plastered curved walls, making the schoolboy error of using gypsum plaster and ending up with sheer, flat walls.
 Make sure that, if you have old beams in your house, you make beams in any new parts of the house look old by purchasing reclaimed beams and further ageing them as appropriate.